Alexei Navalny will return to Russia, allies say | DW | 24.09.2020

 Russian dissident politician Alexei Navalny will need at least another month to regain full fitness, the head of the Cinema for Peace Foundation told reporters in Berlin on Thursday.

-"He is still not 100% how he was before," the NGO's founder Jaka Bizilj said, adding that Navalny planned to return to Russia to resume his political activism.
+"He is still not 100% how he was before," the NGO's founder Jaka Bizlij said, adding that Navalny planned to return to Russia to resume his political activism.

 The 44-year-old Kremlin critic was airlifted to the German capital last month — in an operation organized by the foundation — after falling seriously ill in Siberia.